-Our model of student welfare is centred around Connect classes of around fifteen students.
-The 'Connect' teacher is the first point of call for parents when wishing to discuss issues of student welfare and well-being.
-Our staff establish strong relationships with the students and families that belong to their Connect class.
+Our model of student welfare is centred around a House model.
+The House coordinator and assistants are the first point of call for parents when wishing to discuss issues of student welfare and well-being.
+Our staff establish strong positive relationships with the students and families that belong to their House.

 - Provide a positive and meaningful teacher/student relationship